dmgiangi/website-monitor/README.md

       migrations
       against the production database, and then deploy the application.
 Reusing the same automated process eliminates surprises and drastically increases reliability.

+## REFERENCE

+This section lists the key resources and tools that were instrumental in the design, development, and documentation of this project.

+### Books and Literature

+- Ramalho, Luciano. **Fluent Python**: Clear, Concise, and Effective Programming.
+2nd ed., O'Reilly Media, 2022.

+This book was the primary reference for designing the application's concurrency model.
+Its in-depth exploration of Python's asyncio library directly influenced the implementation of the producer-consumer pattern, the management of asynchronous tasks, and the overall approach to building a high-throughput, non-blocking service.

+### Development and Documentation Tools

+- **Google's Gemini 2.5 Pro Large Language Model**

+  The Gemini 2.5 Pro model was used extensively as a development assistant and a technical sounding board throughout the project lifecycle.
+Its contributions were focused in the following areas:

+    - **Decision Discussion**: Aiding in the articulation and evaluation of architectural trade-offs, as detailed in the "Compromises Taken" section.
+    - **Documentation Writing**: Accelerating the creation of structured, professional documentation, including the generation of this README.md file, docstrings, and technical debt analysis.
+      .
+- **JetBrains' Junie AI assistant**
+    - **Test Writing**: Scaffolding unit tests and providing idiomatic patterns for mocking asynchronous dependencies within the pytest and pytest-asyncio frameworks.

 ## CONTACT